Below you'll find the top 50 legal trends for 2026, spotted by Rising Trends's trend radar algorithm.

 15KVolume

-A wave of state and federal legislation is requiring online platforms to verify user ages, fundamentally changing how the internet works.
-What started as a movement to protect minors from harmful content has become one of the most consequential regulatory shifts in tech history.
+A wave of state and federal legislation is requiring platforms to verify user ages, one of the more consequential regulatory shifts in tech.
+The searches track both the rules and the tools built to comply with them.

 Why Age Verification Is Exploding